Circadiaware/wearadian/README.md

 # wearadian
-Wearables for the non-invasive ambulatory self-monitoring of human circadian rhythm.
+(WIP) Wearables for the non-invasive ambulatory self-monitoring of human circadian rhythm.

 WORK-IN-PROGRESS, far from finished